madshansens/Instagram-API/CONTRIBUTING.md

 ->getResponse(new Response\AwesomeResponse());
 ```

 Now you might be wondering how to create that response class?
-But there is nothing to worry about, it's very simple.
+But there is nothing to worry about... it's very simple!

 Imagine that you have the following response: